Micokoko/AI-chat-bot-virtual-assistant/README.md

 MiraiBOT is your AI-powered virtual assistant that not only tracks your tasks but also serves as a helpful AI companion, capable of providing a vast amount of information.
 With integrated OpenAI API, MiraiBOT is ready to assist you with anything from managing your to-do list to offering insightful responses to your queries.

+You can check out the live demo of MiraiBOT here: [MiraiBOT Live Demo](https://miraibot-gamma.vercel.app/)

 ---

 ## Key Features